nzcstr/data_project_1/README.md

       ```shell
         docker exec pyspark_container python3 ./ETL/ETL.py
       ```
-4. You can access the process data via pgAdmin directly from your browser at:
+4. You can access the processed data via pgAdmin directly from your browser at:
    ```html
    http://localhost:5050/
    ```